-We reasoned.
 We bribed.
-We threatened.
-The doctor was getting very annoyed.
+And yes, we threatened.
+(And believe me, this approach goes against all my parenting principles.
+But the doctor thought that my son really needed the exam because I had holes in my retina at a young age, and it’s hereditary).
+The doctor was getting very annoyed, which was making the situation even worse (we have since changed the doctor :).
 The waiting room area was getting very noisy as we were holding up the traffic.
 But my son just got stuck in the “no way I’m doing this” mode.

-You’re probably wondering, why didn’t you just leave, let him snap out of it, and return on another day?
+You’re probably wondering why didn’t we just leave, let him snap out of it, and return on another day.
 It’s hard to believe, but pediatric ophthalmologists in Chicago are booked a year in advance.
 If we had walked out of that appointment, we would have had to wait another year to return.

-When we couldn’t wait any longer, we used force.
-A receptionist, a nurse, and my husband held down my 9-year old while the doctor advanced with the eye drops at the ready.
+When the doctor refused to wait any longer, we used force.
+So, a receptionist, a nurse, and my husband held down my 9-year-old while the doctor advanced with the eye drops at the ready.
 In the ensuing scuffle, the drops made their way on every surface in the room.
 I’m surprised we all didn’t walk out of there with dilated pupils.
-It was a battle of epic proportion.
+It was a battle of epic proportions.

 When it was over, we were all mighty relieved.
-And the inside of my son’s eyes were just fine, thanks for asking.
+And the inside of my son’s eyes was just fine, thanks for asking.

-As soon as he was calm, we talked about the experience, hugged, and further connected by reading aloud a Star War book that my son likes.
-When he went to play with his siblings, I started planning an Eye Dilution experiment.
+As soon as he was calm, we talked about the experience and further connected by reading aloud a Star War book that my son likes.
+When he went to play with his siblings, I started planning an Eye Dilution experiment in my head.
 Since we fear things that don’t make sense to us, I believe the more that we know and understand, the less we fear.

 Whether you have an eye exam coming up or not, you might enjoy trying this pupil dilation experiment with your kids.